etienne0n/GenericBinaryHeap/README.md

 ---

 The Min-Heap guarantees a runtime of O(log n) for the method extractMin().
+The method buildHeap(...) has a guaranteed runtime of O(n).

 Internally the binary tree is just represented as an ArrayList, where the children of a node with index i have the indices 2n and 2n+1.<br>
 A more detailed explanation can be found here: http://interactivepython.org/runestone/static/pythonds/Trees/BinaryHeapImplementation.html